ManiTheFerfriGuy/FlyzexBotV2/README.en.md

 - Members can view, but not modify, leaderboards.

 ### Security & Reliability
-- Sensitive data encrypted with Fernet.
+- Persistent JSON storage with optional SQLite backups.
 - Rate limiting, logging, and robust exception handling.
 - Unit tests for critical modules.